biya-coin/biyaliquid-docs/.gitbook/developers-native/examples/auction.md

 - You will need to send funds to the pool's subaccount `0x1111111111111111111111111111111111111111111111111111111111111111`.
 - Be aware that any funds you send will be reflected in the next auction, not the current one.
-- You cannot transfer from your default subaccountId since that balance is now associated with your Biyaliquid address in the bank module.
+- You cannot transfer from your default subaccountId since that balance is now associated with your Biyachain address in the bank module.
 Therefore, in order for `MsgExternalTransfer` to work, you will need to transfer from a non-default subaccountId.

 How to find the subaccountId that you will be transferring from:

 - you can query your existing subaccountIds via the [account portfolio api](../query-indexer/portfolio.md).

-How to use funds that are currently associated with your Biyaliquid Address in bank module:
+How to use funds that are currently associated with your Biyachain Address in bank module:

 - If you have existing non-default subaccounts, you'll want to do a[ MsgDeposit ](exchange.md#msgdeposit)to one of your existing non-default subaccountIds and use that subaccountId as the `srcSubaccountId` below.
-- If you don't have existing non-default subaccounts, you can do a [MsgDeposit](exchange.md#msgdeposit) to a new default subaccountId, which would be done via importing `getSubaccountId` from `sdk-ts` and setting the `subaccountId` field in [MsgDeposit](exchange.md#msgdeposit) to `getSubaccountId(biyaliquidAddress, 1)`.
+- If you don't have existing non-default subaccounts, you can do a [MsgDeposit](exchange.md#msgdeposit) to a new default subaccountId, which would be done via importing `getSubaccountId` from `sdk-ts` and setting the `subaccountId` field in [MsgDeposit](exchange.md#msgdeposit) to `getSubaccountId(biyachainAddress, 1)`.

-For more info, check out the [burn auction pool docs](https://docs.biyaliquid.network/developers/modules/biyaliquid/auction).
+For more info, check out the [burn auction pool docs](https://docs.biyachain.network/developers/modules/biyachain/auction).

 ```ts
 import {